zrlay/dj-braintree/README.rst

 --------

 * Subscription management
-* Designed for easy implementation of post-registration subscription forms
 * Single-unit purchases
 * Works with Django ~=1.9.1, 1.8
 * Works with Python 3.5, 3.4, 2.7
 * Works with Bootstrap 3
 * Built-in migrations
 * Dead-Easy installation
-* Leverages the best of the 3rd party Django package ecosystem
 * `djbraintree` namespace so you can have more than one payments related app
 * Documented
 * Tested